whiplashoo/ids_to_text_inkscape/README.md

 **Note: only works on `<path>` elements.
 If you have a `<circle>`, `<rectangle>`, `<text>`, etc., first use Object -> Object to Path to convert it.**

-For Inkscape v0.92 and before users, you should check the version provided in the [extension's Inkscape repository](https://inkscape.org/~whidev/%E2%98%85ids-to-text-elements "Inkscape repository").
+Also published on the [Inkscape extensions repository](https://inkscape.org/~whidev/%E2%98%85ids-to-text-elements "Inkscape extensions repository").